 - Following pre-operative engagement, the dental resident will participate intraoperatively or as determined by the anesthesia preceptor.
 While intubation experience are valuable it is the objective of this rotation to provide clinical experiences that will be of maximal benefit in their daily G.P.

-Residents are assigned to Family Medicine Center for 2 weeks rotation.
+Residents are assigned to Family Medicine Center for a 1 week rotation.
 The purpose of the Family Medicine rotation is to coordinate the training in physical assessment, patient work-up, admission, following patient’s course and stay, and discharge.
 The residents will use SIM Lab acquired skills to perform heart and lunch evaluations as part of the physical assessment and history and physical procedures.
 There is cross-over with these topics in the Anesthesia, Emergency Medicine, and Physical Assessment lectures.